PizzaCrust/BuildTools/README.md

 # BuildTools

-A application that allows easy building of Torch.
+A tool application to building Torch stable builds easily and effectively.